1976 NBA Finals

 The 1976 NBA World Championship Series was the championship round for the National Basketball Association (NBA)'s 1975–76 season, and the culmination of the season's playoffs.
-The Eastern Conference champion Boston Celtics defeated the Western Conference champion Phoenix Suns 4 games to 2 to win their 13th NBA Championship.
+The Eastern Conference champion Boston Celtics defeated the Western Conference champion Phoenix Suns in six games to win their 13th NBA Championship.
 Celtics point guard Jo Jo White was named as the series MVP.

 Background

 Phoenix Suns

 The Phoenix Suns entered the NBA as an expansion team in the 1968–69 season.
 Prior to 1976, they only made the playoffs once, losing to the Los Angeles Lakers in the first round of the 1970 NBA playoffs.
 Before that, the Suns lost a coin flip to the Milwaukee Bucks prior to the 1969 NBA draft, losing out on selecting Kareem Abdul-Jabbar.
 Phoenix ultimately selected Neal Walk, who became a bust.
 The Suns redeemed themselves in the 1975 NBA draft by selecting Alvan Adams fourth overall.

 With Adams fortifying the center position, and with new addition Paul Westphal and Dick Van Arsdale providing the scoring punch, the Suns reached the playoffs for the second time, finishing with 42 wins.
 The Suns defeated the Seattle SuperSonics in six games in the conference semifinals, before achieving a bigger upset in dethroning the previous year's champions, the top seeded Golden State Warriors in seven games.
 The Suns reached their first NBA Finals.